-The Two Creeks Track is a fairly popular walk between Lindfield and Rosevill.
-It follows Gordon Creek and Moores Creeks as well as Middle Harbour – it’s called Two Creeks and not Three Creeks, as Middle Harbour is no longer considered a creek below its tidal limit at Stepping Stones.
+The Two Creeks Track is a fairly popular walk between Lindfield and Roseville.
+It follows Gordon Creek and Moores Creek as well as Middle Harbour – it’s called Two Creeks and not Three Creeks, as Middle Harbour is no longer considered a creek below its tidal limit at Stepping Stones.
 I’ve seen this walk described as “one of the best bush walks in Sydney” which is a little hyperbolic – but for a bushwalk so close to suburbia it’s pretty varied, with some quite scenic sections.

 Down to Gordon Creek

 There are many possible starting points for this walk; we’re starting at Lindfield Oval as there’s easy parking, and doing the loop in a clockwise direction.
 Being a pretty overcast day with rain forecast, there are few people around as we head down the track below the oval.
 The Two Creeks Track is (mostly) well-marked with the “two creeks” symbol and easy to follow.

 Just below Lindfield Oval is Lindfield Rocks, a set of low cliffs popular for bouldering and abseiling practice – it’s Sydney’s oldest bouldering area.
 (We make a slight detour to have a look at the line of tall sandstone rocks.)

 The track now descends fairly steeply, becoming a firetrail at the bottom.

 The Two Creeks Track roughly follows Gordon Creek along the valley, through Garigal National Park.
 It’s easy walking along this section, but it’s also one of the least interesting parts of the track.